Twitter confirms it is winding down SnappyTV, shifting features to Media Studio

 As Digiday, which first reported the rumor that SnappyTV would be shutting down, noted, one of the key benefits of the service was that it was free and quick to use.
 Other workarounds for creating video clips cost more, or take up more time, or both.

-This the not the first time that Twitter has pared down products in recent times.
+This is not the first time that Twitter has pared down products in recent times.
 The company also committed itself to paring down some of its ad products, it transitioned Fabric over to Google, it wound down use of its “buy” button as it downgraded its commerce ambitions, it shut down a lead generation product, and in the area of video, there is, of course, the winding down of Vine.

 But media — and video in particular, and even more specifically, live video — has been highlighted as a key area that Twitter wants to develop as it looks to bring more growth to its business.
 Video not only carries more valuable advertising, but it is a medium that has been proven to drive more engagement from viewers, which is a metric that Twitter wants to see grow to help boost overall usage metrics on the site.